Psychotherapy and Marital Therapy for Physicians

 Physicians also are thought to experience depression and substance abuse problems at a rate equal to if not higher than that of the general population, and commit suicide at higher rates (this is even more true of female physicians) (Berge, et.al., Mayo Clin Proc.
 2009 July; 84(7): 625–631, www.ncbi.nlm.nih.gov/pmc/artic... ).

-I spent 17 years working with physicians: as the Behavioral Science faculty member of the Mercy Health System Family Medicine Residency Program in Janesville, WI.
+I spent 17 years working with physicians as the Behavioral Science faculty of a Family Medicine residency program.
 There, I taught young family physicians about psychological, behavioral, interpersonal, and emotional aspects of primary care medicine, and also counseled and supported them regarding their own wellbeing and managing the stresses of practicing medicine.

 From my experience, I know that physicians spend a lot of time taking care of and trying to "fix" problems in others.
-In fact, in my work with medical residents (the term for physicians in training after medical school), I coined the term "fix-it-itis" for their inclination to feel responsible for fixing whatever problems patients shared with them.
+In fact, in my work with residents, I coined the term "fix-it-itis" for their inclination to feel responsible for fixing whatever problems patients shared with them.
 This inclination becomes problematic because, though it may be possible to "fix" problems like bacterial infections, it is not a realistic expectation when it comes to others' emotional, interpersonal, and psychosocial problems.

-Perhaps as a result of their professional role as "fixer" and healer, physicians often seem much less comfortable acknowledging difficulties, stress, or distress in their own lives, especially if and when they can't identify solutions - "fixes" - on their own.
+Perhaps related to their professional responsibilities as "fixers" and healers, physicians often seem uncomfortable acknowledging difficulties or stress in their own lives, especially when they can't identify solutions on their own.
 As a result, they may be reluctant to acknowledge the need for personal assistance or to seek psychotherapy.
 Also, the practice of medicine places a premium on speed, efficiency, analytic thinking, and practicality, which may seem somewhat contrary to the perceived "touchy-feely" world of psychotherapy.
 This discrepancy may further discourage them from approaching that world.